Skip to content

 Mistake 3: Granting Unnecessary App Permissions.
 Be judicious about the permissions you grant.
 If an app asks for access to your contacts, SMS, or location when it doesn’t need it for its core function, it’s a potential risk.
 Malware often thrives by exploiting broad permissions.

 Mistake 4: Relying Solely on Free Antivirus.
-While free antivirus apps can detect many common threats, they often lack advanced features like real-time protection, web filtering, or comprehensive anti-phishing capabilities that paid versions offer.
+While free antivirus apps can detect many common threats, they often lack advanced features like real-time protection, web filtering, or complete anti-phishing capabilities that paid versions offer.
 For critical data protection, investing in a premium security suite might be necessary.

 Mistake 5: Not Uninstalling Suspicious Apps Promptly.
 If you notice an app behaving strangely or consuming excessive resources, don’t delay.
 Uninstall it immediately.
 If it resists uninstallation, investigate its permissions and device administrator status.